On average across the year,

 On average across the year, no, Bosnia and Herzegovina is not colder than Rhode Island, United States .
 Bosnia and Herzegovina has an average minimum temperature of 7°C/45°F and Rhode Island, United States has an average minimum temperature of 6°C/43°F.

-no, Bosnia and Herzegovina has less rain than
+Does Bosnia and Herzegovina have more rain than Rhode Island, United States?

 Bosnia and Herzegovina's wettest month is May, with an average monthly rainfall of 74mm, which is drier than Rhode Island, United States's wettest month (December, with an average monthly rainfall of 138mm).